 If the application has been submitted online, notifications from the IND will be sent via the My IND portal.

-If the applicant and employer meet all the conditions, the applicant will get an mvv and a residence permit.
-The employer will be notified by the IND about the decision.
+If the applicant and employer meet all the conditions, the applicant will get an MVV and a residence permit.
+The IND will notify the employer about the decision.
 The IND also informs the Dutch representation.

-If the mvv and resident permit application is approved, the IND will notify the employer.
+If the MVV and resident permit application is approved, the IND will notify the employer.
 Additionally, they will notify the Dutch embassy.

-If the mvv and resident permit application is declined, the IND will notify the applicant and employer of their decision by letter.
-It is possible to appeal the IND’s decision.
+If the MVV and resident permit application is declined, the IND will notify the applicant and employer of their decision by letter.
+It is possible to appeal the IND's decision.

-4. Applicant collects residence permit
+4. The applicant collects the residence permit

 Next steps regardless of mvv requirement